 Note especially that the direction (pro- or anti-liability) of the three liability variables (80060, 80070, and 80080) depend on the disposition the Court made of the case, and which party won or lost.
 Thus, if the petitoner is a railroad and the disposition of the case is affirmed, the injured party wins; Conversely, if the petitioner (e.g., a tortfeasor) wins because of a reversal, the decision is anti-liability.
 If the injured person or thing is the plaintiff, the disposition of the case will again determine if the respondent is liable or not.
-If the winning party is an insurance company, the direction of the decision will likelu be anti-liability.
-Cowho won/lost.nversely, if an injured person wins the outcome will be pro-liability.
+If the winning party is an insurance company, the direction of the decision will likely be anti-liability.
+Conversely, if an injured person wins the outcome will be pro-liability.
+If government is a party and the governmental body wins, the result is pro-liability.
+This is true not only in tort actions, but also governmental contract litigation.
+Losing parties are somewhat arbitrarily defined as pro-liability even though that party is the plaintiff.

-In short, the direction of these three issues will depend on who was injured, the Court's decision, and who won/lost.
+In short, the direction of these three issues will depend on who or what was injured, the Court's decision, and who won/lost.